 Once we got some of the prep work out of the way, Rick went downstairs and got our seed potatoes out of the cellar.

-Apparently a little more light gets down there than we thought.
 You might imagine that we were surprised to see the spuds with eight-inch long sprouts sticking their tips out of the top of their box.
-From everything we’ve read, you are supposed to chit your potatoes around January, letting them begin to get sprouts, and then plant them out with one-inch long sprouts.
+From everything we’ve read, you are supposed to “chit” your potatoes around January, letting them begin to get sprouts, and then plant them out with one-inch long sprouts.

 I don’t know if we left the lid open too early or what, but they were a-growin’.
 The potatoes, fingerlings, were a little soft, spongy even.
 We were feeling a bit panicky, unsure if our chits were ruined or if they had a head start.